 This is the first post in this blog.
 Thanks to those of you who are reading along from the very start!

 A lot of people are interested in coming to Japan.
-Some only want to visit, some want to come and try living here for some time.
-Others want to leave their home country forever for Japan.
+Some only want to visit, others want to come and try living here for a while.
+And some want to live in Japan forever.
 However, one big question is:

 There are zillions of options actually.
 Don’t listen to all the people who tell you it’s impossible.

 It’s true that it can be difficult, but that shouldn’t stop you from trying if you really want to come here!